htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 program is to be executed on a machine with the same platform as the machine where the job is submitted.

-Cross submission works for all universes except ``scheduler`` and ``local``.
-See :doc:`/grid-computing/grid-universe` section for how matchmaking works in the ``grid`` universe.
-The burden is on the user to both obtain and specify the correct executable for the target architecture.
-To list the architecture and operating systems of the machines in a pool, run *condor_status*.

 Vanilla Universe Example for Execution on Differing Architectures
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''